artsy/hokusai/docs/Getting_Started.md

   The command will also tag the image as `latest`.
 This image tag should not be referenced in any Kubernetes YAML configuration, but serves only as a pointer, which is referenced when creating a Kubernetes stack.

   The command aborts if any of the following conditions is met:
-  - The working directory is not clean (you have uncommited changes)
+  - The working directory is not clean (you have uncommitted changes)
   - The working directory contains any files specified in your `.gitignore` file
   - The ECR project repository already contains the specified tag